Go to main contentsGo to main menu

 “I’m kind of sitting there reflecting on it, and that type of football game is probably the best way that you can go about it, win, lose or draw, even though you can’t draw in the playoffs,” Fernley coach Anfernee Sloan said.
 “But to know that we left it all out there, there was no doubt.”

-The Vaqueros had the ball and looked to be driving for the possible winning score late in the fourth quarter but came up short on fourth-and-4 from the Fallon 42-yard line with about two minutes left in the game.
+The Vaqueros had the ball and looked to be driving for the possible winning score late in the fourth quarter, but came up short on fourth-and-4 from the Fallon 42-yard line with about two minutes left in the game.

 In a situation where a punt would essentially mean hoping for a chance in overtime, Sloan didn’t hesitate in his decision to go for it.
-With a first down, the Vaqueros would have been very close to field goal range for kicker Noah Spencer, who made three field goals this year of longer than 40 yards, including one from 50.
+With a first down, the Vaqueros would have been very close to field goal range for kicker Noah Spencer, who made three field goals this year of longer than 40 yards, including one 50-yarder.

 “I’m looking at the risk and reward, and what it is that we got for a football player that can go and win the game for us,” Sloan said.
 “We were going to go and try and win that football game.”

 Instead, Fallon linebacker Alijah Juarez shot through a gap unblocked and stuffed a run two yards short.
-Fallon then drove 60 yards in four plays for the winning touchdown.

 “I told those guys, there’s nothing to hang your head on,” Sloan said.
 “You guys came out here and just smacked them in the mouth.
 You guys went head-to-head with a dang good football team.
 There’s nothing to be sad about when it comes to that stuff.”

 The game began as a dream scenario for the Vaqueros.
-On Fernley’s first offensive possession, Keeshawn Love ran 82 yards for a touchdown, giving Fernley a quick 7-0 lead.
+On Fernley’s first offensive possession, Keeshawn Love ran 82 yards for a touchdown, for a quick 7-0 lead.
 Then on Fallon’s first possession, Joey Machado intercepted a pass by Fallon’s Matthew Bird that had been tipped into the air.
 Moments later, Bryce Stephens scored on a 3-yard run and Fernley had a 14-0 lead with 6:05 left in the first quarter.

 Comment